jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

         ```
     - `variable_0` the offending line
     - `module.py:1: in <module>` the location of the offending line
-- Update `module.py` in the Interactive Development Environment(IDE) to
+- Update the failing line in `module.py` in the Interactive Development Environment(IDE) to fix it
     ```python
     variable_0 = None
     ```